dcodeIO/PSON/README.md

 * `PSON#decode(pson: ByteBuffer|Buffer|ArrayBuffer): *` decodes PSON data to JSON
 * `PSON.freeze(obj: Object)` Freezes an object, preventing its keys from being added to the dictionary when encoded
 * `PSON.unfreeze(obj: Object)` Unfreezes an object, allowing its keys to be added to the dictionary again when encoded
+* `PSON#encoder: PSON.Encoder` Encoder instance
+* `PSON#decoder: PSON.Decoder` Decoder instance

+#### PSON.Encoder
+* `PSON.Encoder#freeze()`: Freezes the encoding dictionary, preventing any keys to be added (useful for static dicts)
+* `PSON.Encoder#unfreeze()`: Unfreezes the encoding dictionary, allowing keys to be added again

 Behind the love
 ---------------
 The idea behind PSON is to keep a common dictionary containing keys to integer mappings on both ends.
 This is similar to how ZIP archives work and trades some memory for a smaller packet size.
 The dictionary allows us to shorten any keywords to be represented by a single byte (in an optimal case).
-As a result the exact string representing a keyword needs to be submitted only once, making each subsequent message considerably smaller - in theory.
+As a result the exact string representing a keyword needs to be transmitted only once, making each subsequent message considerably smaller - in theory.
 Additionally, ProtoBuf's varint encoding is great for submitting numeric values - in practice - and the `initialDictionary` parameter even allows to start off with arbitrary string values (for keys _and_ values).
 Therefore, an ideal use case for PSON is to use it as a drop-in replacement for an existing mostly static JSON protocol.